gbirke/lebenplusplus/content/post/2020-09-27-Vuex-with-Vue-Composition-API.md

 repository](https://github.com/gbirke/vuex-composition-doodle), I have
-wrapped the calls to `provide` and `inject` in custom function calls to make them more semantic and enable searching for specific usages of the store, in case you have other usages of `inject`.
-It also hides the usage of `inject`, so you could use a different state management library later.
+wrapped the calls to `provide` and `inject` in custom function calls to make them more semantic and enable searching for specific usages of the store, in case you use `inject` for several values.
+It also encapsulates `inject`, so you could use a different state management library later.

 ## Replacing Vuex with your own state management
 If you want to replace Vuex with your custom state management, I recommend